 Sorrel Proctor joined us in February 2015.
 Sorrel also grew up in Kent and has a cat called Batgirl who she acquired while working in her first practice.

-In her spare time, she is studying for a certificate in Advanced Veterinary Practice and has recently taken up kite surfing as a hobby.
+In her spare time, she is studying for a certificate in Advanced Veterinary Practice and has recently taken up kitesurfing as a hobby.
 Sorrel is currently away on maternity leave.

-When she’s not working she’s kept busy at home looking after four daughters, three cats, four guinea pigs and her Border Terrier puppy, Oaty.
+When she’s not working she’s kept busy at home looking after four daughters, three cats, four guinea pigs and her Border Terrier, Oaty.

 Katrina qualified from the Royal Veterinary College in 2006 and since then has worked in first and second opinion small animal practices across the South of England, before eventually coming home to roost and joining Bourne Vets in April 2017.